 - Wash your hands often with warm soap and water for at least 20 seconds.
 If you can’t wash your hands, use an alcohol-based hand sanitizer.

 - Avoid touching your eyes, nose, and mouth.

 - Remain at least six feet from others.

 If you develop symptoms during or after travel, notify your Primary Care Provider.

-For those travelling on University business, the Harvard Travel Policy allows for reimbursement of cancellation or change fees with a valid reason.
-The current Coronavirus pandemic meets this requirement.
+We understand these travel policies have financial implications.
+If you had travel reservations for University business, the Harvard Travel Policy allows for reimbursement of cancellation or change fees with a valid reason.
+The COVID-19 pandemic meets this requirement.
 Harvard Financial Administration has provided a guide to frequently asked questions and other information.